Q. What causes hearing loss?

 For the vast majority of people out there with hearing loss, it does get worse over time.
 There are three things you can do to slow this process down:

 • Use hearing aids to address your hearing loss!
+If you lift weights and exercise your muscles, the nerves fire to the muscle and keep it strong.
+If you do not exercise your muscles, they'll weaken and atrophy.
+That's why it's important to use hearing aids to get past the damaged parts of your ears to stimulate the hearing nerve.
+This helps the clarity of your hearing stay as much intact as it can.
 They make the most out of the hearing ability you have left and keep your brain’s ability to recognize speech in top shape.
 Make an appointment here.

 • Get annual hearing tests so you can monitor your hearing health and take action as soon as any changes occur.